hashicorp/consul/website/source/docs/guides/connect-gateways.md

 ~> **Caution:** Connect takes its default intention policy from Consul’s default ACL policy.
-If you have set your default ACL policy to deny (as is recommended for secure operation) and are adding Connect to already registered services, those services will lose connection to each other until you set an intention between them to allow communication.
+If you have set your default ACL policy to deny (as is recommended for secure operation) and are adding Connect to already registered services, those services may lose connection to each other until you set an intention between them to allow communication.

 ### Register a back end service in one datacenter